 Atmosphere Kitchen & Bar

 Serving a variety of food and drink, Atmosphere is your very own communal venue.
-Whether you want something to eat, a drink or one of their Wicked coffees, our newly revamped Students' Union has something for all of you.
+Here you can grab something to eat, drink or one of their Starbucks coffees.

-The kitchen offers hotdogs, burgers, pizzas, vegetarian options and breakfasts.
-The café is an alcohol free space offering hot drinks, meals, sandwiches and breakfast.
+The kitchen offers plenty of meals including hot dogs, burgers, pizzas, vegetarian options and breakfasts in both the café area and the bar.
+The café area is an alcohol free space.

-Although our campus is a fantastic place to eat and drink, there are a number of other options in the city itself.
+Although our campus is a fantastic place to eat and drink, there are lots of other options in the city itself.
 Chapel Street and Salford Quays are great places to eat and socialise outside of university hours.

 A few examples of these options are below:

-Wagamama - Wagamama is known the world round and can be found at MediaCity, not far from our very own campus building.
+Wagamama - Wagamama is known the world round and can be found close to our MediCity campus building.
 Here, you can get noodles, curry and many other fantastic choices.